We normally meet at Oasis Church Bath on Sundays in the following pattern:

 - Last Sunday of the month: 10:30 all-age service.

-At the moment we’re in the middle of our summer programme, during which things work slightly differently.
 Please see below for details of what’s happening from week to week…